 Watch videos of presentations by fire ecologists at community educational forums about the effect of wildfires on forest ecosystems.

 View an archive of all fire-related news and analysis generated by Friends since the outbreak of the Eagle Creek fire.

-With many areas of the Gorge closed to the public, we offer an up-to-date list of open trails and recreation areas.
+Our partner Ready, Set, GOrge! offers an up-to-date list of open trails and recreation areas.

 Friends received an increase in donations after the fire.
 Here's how we are using the public's fire-related gifts.